De Winton Station Garden Railway

 We live in one of the most pristine places in the world, considering the atrocious events of the day and the continual sacrifices our young men and women are making overseas, to maintain these freedoms and luxuries.

-The project is at times overwhelming, and I must give credit to my friends for their assistance, in particular to Jytte Birkholm who manages to maintain the garden and home, and provide a sense of sanity amongst the madness.
+The project is at times overwhelming, and I must give credit to my friends for their assistance, in particular to Katharina Derksen who currently manages to maintain the gardens and home providing a sense of sanity amongst the madness.

-I have had the pleasure of entertaining several groups as they have visited my home to enjoy watching the trains run.
-In particular, the senior groups who are encouraged to bring lunches and to picnic for a few hours within the yard.
-The well treed park atmosphere, its water features, and full scale Western Town facade are just a few of the features that make this exhibit a unique and enjoyable place to visit.
+Over the past decade I have had the pleasure of entertaining several groups as they have visited my home to enjoy watching the trains run.
+In particular the senior groups who were encouraged to bring lunches and to picnic for a few hours within the yard.
+The well treed park atmosphere with its water features, and full scale Western Town facade are just a few of the attractions that make this exhibit a unique and enjoyable place to visit.

-I wish to enlist organizations or clubs that have the capacity of enlightening the hearts of the many underprivileged or disabled children and deserving seniors and would like to provide sponsorship for them to attend this venue.
+I still wish to enlist organizations or clubs that have the capacity of enlightening the hearts of the many underprivileged or disabled children and deserving seniors that would like to provide sponsorship for them to attend this now private venue.

 As you approach the central entrance or breezeway, a railway mural and 3D station greets you.
 Once you step inside the caboose entry and go directly down to the lower level you will be surprised to see a "G" scale layout complete with scenery.

-The workshop cabinets are distressed to resemble that of a vintage train station roadhouse.
-The “last spike” bedroom suite resembles a parlor car and is fashioned after a Pulman sleeping berth.
+The kitchen /workshop cabinets are distressed to resemble that of a vintage train station roadhouse.
+The “last spike” guest suite has given way to a large train yard with a turntable.
 The off-suite guest washroom has a wooden ceiling and walnut cabinet with a vanity sink.
 Curtained glass doors provide some vanity protection, however viewer discretion is advised.

 This project will provide enjoyment for many cold winters to follow and is far from complete, yet still far enough along to provide the vision I have for the basement - a livable guest area with an action filled railway theme.